Skip to Content

 You can also order via invoice agreement; however, this is primarily reserved for institutional or professional traders.
 Finally, you can place an order for personal collection.
 However, you should be very aware that the antiquarians on this site are spread across Scandinavia, so check whether it will be possible for you to physically collect your orders.

-All orders are accepted with the reservation that the book may already be sold.
+All orders are accepted with the reservation that the book may have faulty descriptions, and already can be sold.

 All used books are sold according to the special rules for used VAT, which is not deductible.
 When concluding a purchase agreement between you and the affiliated shops, you should be aware that almost all goods sold via antikvariat.net are used books, cards or prints, and you as a customer cannot therefore expect that the goods you buy are like new, however: when an antiquariate writes 'almost like new', it is close.